 First, pick the occasion.

 Then, select the incentive, whether it’s a discount, a free item, or special service.
 Finally, decide who you want to target.
 We recommend choosing an audience which is going to be most tempted by the promotion and event – if it’s broad, like Easter, it can be aimed at everyone.
-But if it’s more niche, like Sneaker Week, you might be better off only showing it to people who have purchased sneakers before.
+But if it’s more niche, like Footwear Week, you might be better off only showing it to people who have purchased trainers before.

 We suggest creating and placing a banner on the homepage for this – if you don’t want to make it your main event, you can always sneak in a microbanner underneath, just to ensure people are seeing it.